Whoaa512/starred/README.md

 ## Rust

+- [signalapp/libsignal](https://github.com/signalapp/libsignal) - Home to the Signal Protocol as well as other cryptographic primitives which make Signal possible.
 - [alextes/braid](https://github.com/alextes/braid) - CLI tool to track issues for agents to work on
 - [fcoury/tsql](https://github.com/fcoury/tsql) - 🐘 tsql — A modern PostgreSQL manager TUI
 - [just-every/code](https://github.com/just-every/code) - Every Code - push frontier AI to it limits.
 A fork of the Codex CLI with validation, automation, browser integration, multi-agents, theming, and much more.
 Orchestrate agents from OpenAI, Claude, Gemi